AvaAvarai/Villageworks/README.md

 # Villageworks

-A village builder god game where you create and manage a network of thriving settlements.
+Villageworks is a civilization management game where you create and manage a network of thriving settlements.

 ![Villageworks](docs/screenshot.png)